 Innerarity Point Road

-Blue Angel Recreational Center.
+Blue Angel Recreational Center this facility is right on Perdido Bay.
 To use the camping and kayak facilities, you must be active or retired DoD but civilians can pay to use the disk golf course.
-This facility is right on Perdido Bay.
+Herron Bayou Boat Ramp is a county-owned boat ramp is at the corner of Highway 98 and Dogtrack Road.
+From here, you can paddle saltmarsh habitat and access Perdido Bay.